spctr01/Doogle/README.md

  ## About
  > This is example of transfer learning.
-Deployed using Flask frontend  is designed   using css, javascript . vgg19(pretrained on imagenet) to find weather image contains dog or not and resnet152 to find the breed of dog. dataset of 133 dog breeds is used to train the model
+Deployed using Flask frontend  is designed   using css, javascript . vgg19(pretrained on imagenet) to find wether image contains dog or not and resnet152 to find the breed of dog. dataset of 133 dog breeds is used to train the model
 >> [Dog breed Dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip)
 - models folder contains  resent and vgg model weight files instead of read.txt